mistakster/throttle-proxy/README.md

 > 2018-04-04

-- Discontinued the support of v1 branch
+- Have frozen development of the HTTP proxy

 ### 0.8.0